isabella232/click2kube-docs/README.md

 #### Your first run

-Now that we've defined the environment variables required, and configured Wercker to run the pipelines defined in wercker.yml, we can instruct Wercker to carry out our first run of our end-to-end pipeline!
+Now that we've defined the environment variables required and configured Wercker to run the pipelines defined in wercker.yml, we can instruct Wercker to carry out our first run of our end-to-end pipeline!

 This can be done by going back to the `runs` tab, and selecting `Trigger a build now`, which will start a chain of Wercker pipeline runs, as defined on the Workflows tab: